daltonmatos/kk2-firmware/Readme.txt

 Satellite binding
 =================
-Binding will be necessary if you see a "Sat protocol error" message on the 'SAFE' screen or strange behavior on the Receiver Test screen.
-Hold down button 2 and 3 on your KK2 board while connecting the flight battery.
-This should configure the Satellite unit to use the correct protocol for the selected RX mode (i.e. DSM2 or DSMX).
+Binding (TX and Satellite unit linking) will be necessary if you see a "No satellite input" or "Sat protocol error" message on the 'SAFE' screen with your satellite unit connected.
+The following procedure should work for most Spektrum equipment, but you might want to check your TX/Sat manual as well:

+1. Make sure your transmitter (TX) is powered OFF and that your Satellite unit is connected via a converter cable to the KK2 Throttle input pin.
+2. Hold down button 2 and 3 on your KK2 board while connecting the flight battery.
+3. The Satellite LED will blink rapidly to indicate that it is in bind mode so you should release the KK2 buttons now.
+4. Power ON your TX in binding mode (as described in your TX manual).
+You may need to engage a Bind switch/button on your TX for several seconds.
+5. Binding is done when the Satellite LED stops flashing.

+This should bind/link the satellite unit to your transmitter and configure it to output the correct serial data format for the selected RX mode (i.e. 10 bit DSM2 or 11 bit DSMX).

 Initial setup